Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: Introduction

 \subsection{Related Works}

 Two critical aspects distinguishing RIS deployment are its passive nature and ease of implementation, as highlighted in \cite{basar2019wireless}.
 Specifically, it is assumed that an ideal RIS does not require an external power source and can be easily adapted for implementation in various environments.
-By taking these attributes into account, we classify the existing RIS structures into two main categories: Fully passive RIS and semi-passive RIS\footnote{It is worth mentioning that there is a type of RIS named active RIS.
+By taking these attributes into account, we classify the existing RIS structures into two main categories: Fully passive RIS and semi-passive RIS\footnote{In the literature, there is a type of RIS called active RIS.
 However, active RIS is not equipped with baseband components like RF chains; it possesses the added capability of signal amplification \cite{9998527}.
-Accordingly, the channel estimation method for active RIS is not different from that of fully passive RIS.}.
+In respect of the channel estimation methodology, it is not different from the fully passive RIS.}.